asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

   description: Test MQTT server
 ```

-In this example, you define a server with the URL, using the MQTT protocol, and provide a description for the server.
+In this example, you define a server with the URL using the MQTT protocol and describe the server.

 ## Define Server reference

 Add the server reference to your channels or components in the AsyncAPI specification.
-You can specify the server for each channel or component by using the x-server extension field.
+You can specify the server for each channel or component using the x-server extension field.

 Here's an example of how to add a server reference to a channel: